-In this post, we’ll share how telepsychiatry can improve throughput in EDs and increase access to quality mental health care, patient satisfaction, and hospital cost savings.
+In this post, we’ll explore various challenges organizations face in the ED and how telepsychiatry can improve throughput in EDs and increase access to quality mental health care.

 How can telepsychiatry help with throughput in the ED?

 Telepsychiatry equips hospital EDs with the much-needed ability to quickly provide patients with access to high-quality psychiatric care through a virtual visit.
 With telepsychiatry, patients no longer need to wait hours to receive treatment from an ED physician or an in-person consultation from a psychiatric provider, which drastically reduces their length of stay in the ED.